sankeerthbojja87/kRaft-kafka/README.md

-# Production-Style Kafka KRaft on KinD
+# Production-Style Kafka KRaft

-This repository provides a hands-on, production-oriented Kafka cluster running on a local KinD Kubernetes cluster using the Strimzi Kafka Operator.
+This repository provides a hands-on, production-oriented Kafka cluster running on a local Kubernetes cluster using the Strimzi Kafka Operator.

 It is designed as a learning and portfolio project for Kafka platform engineering, SRE, and distributed systems operations.